TommyHolmes/ME433/README.md

 Android CDC:
 -Motorola XT1031 with Android 4.4.4, PIC32MX250F128B
 -Android Studio 2.3.2
-Sends an integer from the Android via CDC to the PIC, which returns it
+Sends an integer from the Android slider via CDC to the PIC, which returns it